How to invest in cryptocurrency

 Cryptocurrency is taxable in the UK and how you’re taxed will depend on how often you buy and sell it.

-If you buy and sell cryptocurrency on a very regular basis, and depending on how the trades are set up, it might be considered trading, meaning you would have to pay income tax on any profits.
+Depending on how the trades are set up, if you buy and sell cryptocurrency on a regular basis, it might be considered trading.
+This means you will have to pay income tax on profits.

-That’s because cryptocurrency is considered an investment product rather than currency by the HMRC and the basis for tax works in a similar way to if you were buying or selling shares.
+This is because cryptocurrency is considered an investment product rather than currency by the HMRC, so tax on cryptocurrencies work in a similar way to buying or selling shares.

-So if you made money, you would pay CGT but if you made a loss you could offset this against any gains.
+If you made money, you would pay CGT, but if you made a loss you could offset this against any gains.

 The HMRC has pretty detailed guides on how income tax and CGT applies in different circumstances.

-And of course every individual has a capital gains allowance, currently £12,300 a year, below which you don’t need to pay any CGT.
+And of course every individual has a capital gains tax allowance, currently £3,000 a year, below which you don’t need to pay any CGT.